-For transportation, the City also has a reciprocal Interlocal Agreement (ILA) with Snohomish County for traffic impact fee mitigation.
+For transportation, in addition to the impact fees collected from projects inside the City limits, the City also has a reciprocal Interlocal Agreement (ILA) with Snohomish County for traffic impact fee mitigation.
 Development projects in unincorporated Snohomish County may pay transportation impact fees to the City of Mukilteo if that project meets certain criteria for impacts on the City road system.
 The same is true for projects in the City of Mukilteo that have transportation impacts on the Snohomish County road system.
 In that instance, the development project inside the city limits may need to pay transportation impact fees to the County.